 Public Affairs International.
 Public affairs and worlds issues with coverage from 1972 to the present.
 An index to over 1/2 million articles, books, government documents, Internet sites and documents from more than 120 countries.
 Obviously useful for global issues such as affirmative action, AIDS, ethnicity, climate change, political persecution, women's rights, war and conflict, etc. While this title can be searched on its own, it's best to search it through the full-text ProQuest Social Sciences Premium Collection which offers more full text.

-McGraw Hill's Encyclopedia of Science and Technology is the complete text of the best-selling 10th edition and includes the McGraw-Hill Dictionary of Scientific and Technical Terms.
+McGraw Hill's Encyclopedia of Science and Technology is the complete text of the 11th edition and includes the McGraw-Hill Dictionary of Scientific and Technical Terms.
 The site also includes weekly news updates on breakthroughs and discoveries in science and technology resources for students, and links to Web sites for further research.
 Full access to 7,100 articles, 115,000 dictionary terms, and it is updated daily.

 Gale Virtual Reference Library.
 Available through InfoTrac.
 Contains full text of standard reference works:

-- Gale Encyclopedia of Cancer (2006) 2nd ed.
-2 volumes
+- Gale Encyclopedia of Cancer e3 edition 2 vols.
+(2010)

-- Gale Encyclopedia of Genetic Disorders (2006) 2nd ed.
-2 volumes
+- Gale Encyclopedia of Genetic Disorders e3 edition 2 vols.
+(2010)

-- Gale Encyclopedia of Medicine (2006) 3rd ed.
-5 volumes
+- Gale Encyclopedia of Medicine e4 edition 6 vols.
+(2011)

-- Encyclopedia of Bioethics 3rd ed.
-(2004) 5 volumes
+- Encyclopedia of Bioethics 3rd ed., 5 vols.
+(2004) - listed under social sciences